Lightning-AI/pytorch-lightning/docs/source-pytorch/tuning/profiler_advanced.rst

     Self CPU time total: 1.681ms

 .. note::
-    Since HPUProfiler extends PyTorch Profiler, when using the HPUProfiler, wall clock time will not not be representative of the true wall clock time.
+    Since HPUProfiler extends PyTorch Profiler, when using the HPUProfiler, wall clock time will not be representative of the true wall clock time.
     This is due to forcing profiled operations to be measured synchronously, when many HPU ops happen asynchronously.
     It is recommended to use this Profiler to find bottlenecks/breakdowns, however for end to end wall clock time use the ``SimpleProfiler``.